2019 Macau Grand Prix: Practice and qualifying

-In the second practice session, Shwartzman led early on until Ticktum went faster.
-Vips then improved to 2 minutes, 6.569 seconds to reset the unofficial circuit record, with more than five minutes remaining.
+Shwartzman led early in the second practice session, but Ticktum eventually went quicker.
+After that, with over five minutes left, Vips reset the unofficial circuit record to 2 minutes, 6.569 seconds.
 Ilott was 0.568 seconds slower in second.
 Verschoor, Armstrong, Lawson, Ticktum, Maini, Shwartzman, Caldwell and Sargeant were third to tenth.
-The session had to be stopped twice due to separate incidents.
-An understeer caused Flörsch to stop against the barrier after the Melco hairpin.
-She blocked the track because she stalled her car while reversing.
+Two different incidents necessitated two stoppages.
+Flörsch stopped against the barrier following the Melco hairpin due to an understeer.
+She stalled her car while reversing, which blocked the track.
 As a crane extricated Flörsch's car, Habsburg spun and stopped the session.
-Beckmann made a braking error for Police corner and crashed with five minutes to go.
+Beckmann slid off course while braking for Police Corner with five minutes later.
 Ticktum was caught off guard and hit the rear of Beckmann's car at high speed, ending the session early.
 The stewards investigated Ticktum and imposed no penalty; they deemed him to have made "a significant attempt" to avoid Beckmann and a lack of time to notice double waved yellow flags to alert drivers to Ticktum's crash.

 The second qualifying session was held in warmer weather than the first.
 It was first halted after ten minutes when Pulcini crashed; Fittipaldi was caught off guard by Pulcini's accident and hit the rear of his car.
-20 minutes in Armstrong became the first driver to go below 2 minutes and 6 seconds mark, before he crashed into an outside wall at Police turn and removed his front wing and right front tyre to stop qualifying again with 19 minutes left.
+Before Armstrong crashed into an outside wall at Police turn and removed his front wing and right front tyre with 19 minutes remaining, he became the first driver to lap under the 2 minutes and 6 second mark.
 Vips reset the official track lap record to a 2 minutes, 4.997 seconds—five seconds faster than the 2018 lap record—in the final seven minutes.
 The session ended with two minutes to go after a third stoppage, when Habsburg crashed and stopped on the circuit.
 Vips earned the pole position for the qualifying race.
 Shwartzman was 0.379 seconds slower in second place.
 Ilott, Lundgaard and Verschoor moved to third, fourth and fifth.
 Hughes fell from first to sixth, with Vesti and Maini seventh and eighth.
 Armstrong's crash put him ninth, Sargeant tenth, Habsburg eleventh and Fewtrell twelfth.
 Carlin mechanics rebuilt Ticktum's car; he had 20 minutes on the track and took 13th.
-Behind him the rest of the provisional grid lined up as Lorandi, Lawson, Drugovich, Caldwell, Fernández, Beckmann, Ahmed, Tsunoda, Andres, Schumacher, Dunner, Pulcini, Estner, Flörsch, Leong, Deledda and Fittipaldi.
+Behind him the rest of the provisional order was Lorandi, Lawson, Drugovich, Caldwell, Fernández, Beckmann, Ahmed, Tsunoda, Andres, Schumacher, Dunner, Pulcini, Estner, Flörsch, Leong, Deledda and Fittipaldi.

 Post-qualifying

-After qualifying, the stewards imposed a three-place grid penalty on Tsunoda because they deemed him to have reversed in "an unexpected manner" to rejoin the circuit after he ventured onto the Lisboa corner run-off area.
+After qualifying, the stewards imposed a three-place grid penalty on Tsunoda, deeming him to have reversed in "an unexpected manner" to rejoin the circuit after venturing onto the Lisboa corner run-off area.